BolajiAyodeji/bolajiayodeji.com/content/op/how-to-redirect-HTTP-to-HTTPS-using-htaccess.md

 In order to force your web traffic to use HTTPS, edit the codes in the **.htaccess file.**

-Before we move onto redirecting HTTP to HTTPS, here’s how you can edit .htaccess file.
+Before we move onto redirecting HTTP to HTTPS, here's how you can edit .htaccess file.
 If you already know skip to Redirection steps.

 ### Editing .htaccess File